 - Loading dock behind the M.D.
 Anderson Student Center

 - Fire lanes

 - No parking zones

 - On grass

 - On sidewalks

 - Along curbs or any spot that would disrupt pedestrian or vehicular traffic

 - "Future Husky" spots are reserved for those individuals who are currently in the admissions process with HCU.

 - Bus parking only zones

-- Blocking exit ways or dumpster access
+- Blocking driveways, loading docks, dumpster, entrance or exit ways

+- Marked construction areas

+- Areas that are coned or barricaded off or closed